If you notice ...

 ...Any mole that becomes irritated

 Melanoma is a skin cancer which can be aggressive and deadly.
-If it is not diagnosed until it is at an advanced stage it can metastasize (spread to other organs) quickly and cure is much less likely.
+If it is not diagnosed until an advanced stage it can metastasize (spread to other organs) quickly and cure is much less likely.

 Melanoma may start as an innocent looking mole, and small changes or irritation may be the indication that it needs to be checked.